My toothbrush clattered to the wooden deck and evicted its foam cargo as I processed what had just happened.

 When there is enough water in the Khwai River you can also go on a wonderful mokoro safari – ask your lodge to arrange an expedition, guided by one of the village inhabitants – a few hours gliding soundlessly and peacefully at water level, checking out frogs, birds and of course hippos, crocs and elephants.
-A mokoro outing is undoubtedly one of the iconic experiences in Africa, and usually only available in the deeper waters of the Okavango Delta.
+A mokoro outing is undoubtedly one of the iconic experiences in Africa, and is usually only available in the deeper waters of the Okavango Delta.

-The Khwai Community Concession is a game-rich 180,000-hectare gem (part of the greater Khwai ecosystem) on the fringes of the Okavango Delta – sandwiched between Moremi Game Reserve and Chobe National Park.
+The Khwai Community Concession is a wildlife-rich 180,000-hectare gem (part of the greater Khwai ecosystem) on the fringes of the Okavango Delta – sandwiched between Moremi Game Reserve and Chobe National Park.